 assembly time is when the Reactive Messaging implementation initializes itself and creates the different bean instances and connects them together.
-If the implementation cannot find a incoming of outgoing channel, a DeploymentException
+If the implementation cannot find an incoming for an outgoing channel, a

 In the following lists, Message can be an implementation of the Message interface.